 (vi) The plant threshold salinity;

-(vii) The GeoTracker Global Identification Number used for Annual Volumetric Reporting by the treatment plant that produces the recycled water used;
+(vii) The GeoTracker Global Identification Number used for Annual Volumetric Reporting by the treatment plant that produced the recycled water used;

 (viii) The permit identification number for the Waste Discharge Requirements associated with the land application of treated recycled water with high levels of TDS;

-(ix) An electronic copy of the associated salt and nutrient management plan, if applicable.
+(ix) An electronic copy of the applicable salt and nutrient management plan or plans, if any.

-(M) If the supplier has requested and received approval to include in its objective the budget associated with the variance for water used to sustain wildlife in ponds and lakes pursuant to 968(e)(2):
+(M) If the supplier has requested and received approval to include in its objective the budget associated with the variance for water used to sustain wildlife in ponds and lakes pursuant to 968f(2):

-(i) the volume of water associated with the variance (Vwildlife), calculated pursuant to section 968(f)(6).
+(i) The volume of water associated with the variance (Vwildlife), calculated pursuant to section 968(g)(6).
+This must be calculated and updated annually

-(ii) the area of ponds and lakes, in square feet.
+(ii) The area of ponds and lakes, in square feet

-(N) If the supplier has requested and received approval to include in its objective a budget associated with the temporary provision for maintaining existing pools, spas, and other water features provision pursuant to section 968(g)(2):

-(i) The volume of water (Prpool) calculated pursuant to section 968(h)(1)

-(ii) The square footage of existing pools provided by the Department, or alternative data as specified in section 968(h)(1)(A).
+(iii) Annual precipitation data provided by the Department or annual precipitation data meeting the criteria 968(g)(6)(A).

-(O) If the supplier has requested and received approval to include in its objective a budget associated with the temporary provision for new, climate-ready trees pursuant to section 968(h)(2):
+(N) If the supplier has requested and received approval to include in its objective a budget associated with the temporary provision for new, climate-ready trees pursuant to section 968(h)(2):

-(i) The volume of water associated with the provision (Prtrees), calculated pursuant to section 968(h)(2)
+(i) The volume of water associated with the provision (Prtrees), calculated pursuant to section 968(i)(1).
+This must be calculated and updated annually

 (ii) The number of newly planted trees.

-(P) If the supplier has requested and received approval to include in its objective a temporary provision associated with establishing qualifying landscapes pursuant to section 968(g)(2):
+(O) If the supplier has requested and received approval to include in its objective a temporary provision associated with establishing qualifying landscapes pursuant to section 968(h)(2):

-(i) The volume of water associated with the temporary provision (Prland), calculated pursuant to section 968(h)(3)
+(i) The volume of water associated with the temporary provision (Prland), calculated pursuant to section 968(i)(2).
+This must be calculated and updated annually

 (ii) The square footage of qualifying landscapes receiving temporary irrigation.